Pestle Analysis: Tracking Environment For New Business Opportunities

 Organizations can manage internal factors, but driving external factors is beyond their control.

-Political situations, governmental regulations, technological improvements, environmental concerns, legitimacy of activities, commerce, and sociological factors all play a role.
+Political situations, governmental regulations, technological improvements, environmental concerns, legitimacy of activities, commerce, and sociological factors play a role.

 PESTEL analysis helps businesses review these factors.

-Earlier it was known as PEST analysis.
+Earlier, it was known as PEST analysis.
 Later, legal and environmental factors were added, and now experts debate adding ethics into the framework.

 Why is PESTLE Analysis Used?